 Knowing the stage helps your doctor plan your treatment.

-Find out about x-rays for Hodgkin lymphoma including what they are, how you have them and what happens afterwards.
+Find out how x-rays are used to stage Hodgkin lymphoma including what they are and how you have them.

 Blood tests can check your general health, for example your blood cell levels and how well your liver and kidneys are working.